GrassLab/osdi/labs/lab1.rst

 hello    print Hello World!
 ======== ============================

-``required`` Implement a simple shell, it should support the following commands.
+``required 3`` Implement a simple shell, it should support the following commands.

-``elective`` Write a program or script on your host computer which can read a text file and write the content to rpi3.
+``elective 1`` Write a program or script on your host computer which can read a text file and write the content to rpi3.

 Get time